dhanya-dee/employee_management_project/README.md

 **Tech stack used**: Angular 2+, json-server (package) handles data (Hardcoded for now) **Code Formatters**: ES Lint (extension), JSON Language Features, Prettier - Code formatter (extension)

+To run the backend: We use json-server: `https://www.npmjs.com/package/json-server`

+ =>Step 1: npx json-server db.json ,inside the json folder in the project =>Step 2: http://localhost:3000/currentEmployee or http://localhost:3000/displayEmployees is able to hit with a data on the browser and keep this terminal session runnning along with Angular ng serve in another terminal

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.5.

 #UI Interface: